libratbag/libratbag/DBusInterface.md

 All setters (whether implicit for read-write properties or explicit) return success instead of the internal return value because DBus does not like non-standard error values.
-This means that clients should check for capabilities beforehand and that the `Commit()` method (see below) signals an error.
+Upon a ratbag error, the `Resync` signal is emitted on the device, indicating that clients should resync their values.

 org.freedesktop.ratbag1.Manager
 ===============================